react-native-community/discussions-and-proposals/proposals/0000-ios-scenedelegate-and-resizing.md

 ## Summary

-iOS26 introduced deprecation of many UIApplication APIs and made `SceneDelegate` API the preferred one, notifying programmers with a warning that "UIScene lifecycle will soon be required".
+iOS26 introduced deprecation of many UIApplication APIs and made UIScene lifecycle - achieveable with the `SceneDelegate` API - the preferred one, notifying programmers with a warning that "UIScene lifecycle will soon be required".
 In future versions of iOS, `SceneDelegate` [is going to be the only supported API](https://developer.apple.com/documentation/technotes/tn3187-migrating-to-the-uikit-scene-based-life-cycle#:~:text=Failure%20to%20adopt%20will%20result%20in%20an%20assert%20in%20the%20future.) and therefore we need to start migrating to it.

 ![](assets/0000-ios-deprecation-warning.png)